Mishrat Jahan Moushumi: Early years

 Mishrat Jahan Moushumi was born on 8 June 2001 in Palichara, Rangpur.

 Playing career

-Moushumi first played in 2011 Bangamata Sheikh Fazilatunnesa Mujib Gold Cup Football Tournament for Palichara Primary Govt.
+Moushumi first played in 2011, Bangamata Sheikh Fazilatunnesa Mujib Gold Cup Football Tournament for Palichara Primary Govt.
 School, Rangpur and they were runner up that year.
-She also played in 2012 Bangamata Sheikh Fazilatunnesa Mujib Gold Cup Football Tournament where they became champion.
+She also played in the 2012, Bangamata Sheikh Fazilatunnesa Mujib Gold Cup Football Tournament where they became champion.
 Then, she selected for Bangladesh U14 team.